 Instead of continuing to pay the high price without question, work to lower your costs.
-Whether you stop paying for full coverage or work to improve your credit score, you can use these tricks to lower your car insurance.
+Whether you stop paying for full coverage or work to improve your credit score, you can use these tricks to lower your auto insurance premiums.

 Stop Paying for Full Coverage

-If your car is paid off (and you can afford to buy another car), consider dropping your full coverage insurance.
+If your car is paid off (and you can afford to buy another car), consider dropping your full coverage insurance and just carrying liability coverage.
 You especially want to do this if you have an older car.

 Be sure to ask your agent to run a quote both with and without collision coverage to see if the cost savings is worth the additional risk.

-Did you know that many car companies penalize those who drive less expensive cars?
+Did you know that many car companies penalize those who drive a less expensive or certain type of car?
 It's unfair, but often true.
 Plus, some cars are more expensive to repair than others and have higher premiums because of this.

 Bundle Your Insurance